Research | Search for research projects | Adaptation and implementation of the Safer Baby Bundle for Indigenous women

 Stronger Bubba Born

-The Stronger Bubba Born master brochure is a 12-page brochure containing information around the five evidence-based elements that address key areas where improved practice can reduce the number of Sorry Business Babies (stillbirth).
-Likewise, five discrete, downloadable flyers provide information around the five evidence-based Safer Baby elements that address key areas where improved practice can reduce the number of Sorry Business Babies (stillbirth).
+The Stronger Bubba Born master brochure contains information around the five evidence-based elements that address key areas where improved practice can reduce the number of Sorry Business Babies (stillbirth).
+Likewise, five discrete, downloadable flyers provide information around the five evidence-based Safer Baby elements that address key areas where improved practice can reduce the number of Sorry Business Babies.

 These resources were developed by the Stillbirth CRE Indigenous research team with guidance from the Indigenous Advisory Group.
 The Indigenous research team at Curtin University supported Stillbirth CRE in the extensive consultation and co-design process with the communities in Western Australia.